World of Din

 The Berserker is a physical fighter class that uses reckless acts to deal high damage.
 They sacrifice defenses in order to wield heavy weapons to kill as fast as possible.

-Skill types: Technique
+Skill types: Martial, Tech, Tactics

 The Warlock